Walsingham Academy: History

-Saint Bede parish in Williamsburg purchased a building originally constructed as a fraternity house for students of the College of William & Mary, 601 College Terrace, adjacent to the original location of Saint Bede for use as housing by the USO, in which thousands of soldiers and families stayed during this period of use.
+Saint Bede parish in Williamsburg purchased a building originally constructed as a fraternity house for students of the College of William & Mary, 601 College Terrace, adjacent to the original location of Saint Bede for use as housing by the USO during the Second World War, in which thousands of soldiers and families stayed during this period of use.
 On 16 September 1947, the Sisters of Mercy opened Walsingham Academy, a private Catholic school, in this building.
 After the school's move, the building served as a rectory and is now a privately owned home.

 Athletics

 The sports teams have won state championship titles in track and field, lacrosse, golf, soccer, basketball, volleyball, swimming, cross country, and sailing.
 Walsingham Academy won the baseball DIII State Championship in 2018 over Fuqua in 10 innings with a 6 to 5 score, capturing their first ever baseball state championship.
-The girls' track and field team has won the VISAA Division 2 State Championship 5 years in a row.
+The girls' track and field team has won the VISAA Division III State Championship 5 years in a row.
+Walsingham is considered a baseball powerhouse in coastal Virginia.
+As of 2024, the varsity baseball team had won six VISAA Division III state championships in a row.
+The 2024 team consisted of 17 players 8th-12th grades.

-The choir
+Professional baseball player Tanner Schobel attended Walsingham.

+Choir

 The Walsingham Academy choir performed in Beijing in 2008 and in Rome in 2010.
 They also performed at the 2012 Summer Olympics in London.